fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 firewall begins looking for STUN packets within inbound UDP packets.
 When it sees one, it matches the transaction IDs to ensure that they are correlated.
 Once matched, the 5-tuple is placed into an authorized state, and UDP traffic is allowed to freely traverse.
-In this state, the firewall can optionally validate that inbound and outbound packets are RTP [[uhh: this wont work for the data channel... and the firewall cannot really know whether this is the data channel or not. maybe we need a 'next protocol' field within ICE??]].

 In addition, the initial outbound STUN packets contain the STUN ORIGIN field which the firewall can use to make an authorization decision on